 The southern tip of the Hawaiian islands is just a little over 18 degrees north of the equator.
 By the time you travel just a little bit north on the Big Island of Hawaii (which is the southernmost island) to the Kona airport, you are pretty much exactly 20 degrees north of the equator.
 So any cacao grown any further north is technically outside of the 20 degrees north “belt”.
 But amazingly, cacao is currently being grown on all of the Hawaiian islands!
 This makes Hawaii the only place in North America where cacao can be farmed.

 The islands have many different micro-climates – on the Big Island you can even ski at the top of Mauna Kea and go to the beach in the same day!
 But it doesn’t have to be that extreme – if you drive 30 minutes away from one location you could have an environment that is drier or wetter, or with a different type of soil.
 So the decision to grow cacao at any location on the Islands has to be chosen carefully.
+In addition, the constant presence of the tradewinds create a stressor on the trees, particularly the strong winter winds in February and March.
+These winds can tear leaves from the cacao trees, leaving the trees vulnerable to infection, and zapping energy needed to grow mature fruit.

 The climate can have an impact on the fat (cocoa butter) content and flavor of the beans from year to year, such as the amount of rainfall.
 This also means that trees with the same genetic lineage grown on different islands, or even different farms on the same island can produce beans that have very different flavor profiles based on differences in soil composition and climate.